aaleino/todoman/README.md

 # Todo manager

 This program makes todo lists easily readable and editable and helps to divide tasks into subtasks.
-It also helps to track time.
+It also tracks the time spent on each task.
 This is an experimental hobby project that is under construction.

 Demo